 The papers also include photographs relating to Wilcox's time in Russia, as well as personal and family photographs and personal and family correspondence, bills and receipts etc. relating to the last few years of his life spent in Newcastle upon Tyne whilst living at the Gordon and later, Cairns Hotel.

-A collection level description is available via Archives Hub.
+Archival catalogue available via Archives Hub.

 If you are unable to visit our reading room, we also have a scanning and photocopying service.